 Sunflower River is a working farm, and center for pagan (earth-based) spirituality.
 We live and act in both of those spaces simultaneously.
 So we maintain a large garden, raise livestock, preserve food, host ceremonies large and small, host a few secular events, and we’ve always got a project or three going on.
 Sunflower River was founded in 2007 by Tristan, Jenny, Kat & Alan.
 Billy has been part of the team from the start, and Rev joined in 2008.
-Alan left in 2021.
+Alan left in 2021, Rev in 2022, and Terra joined in 2021.
 We have been building infrastructure (organizationally, interpersonally, and literally) nearly every day since we started.
 Lots of processes and projects are highly functional now, others are just getting going, and others are yet to be realized.
 No one has ever accused us of insufficient ambition!
 So the things we do fall under three main categories: Cycles, Events and Projects.

 Cycles